mossk92/KM/README.md

             My career aspirations are to continue advancing my analytical skills in roles that drive efficiency and productivity improvements through root cause analysis.

         Home
-            I am fortunate to have just recently build my first home, receiving the keys shortly after the first 2020 lockdown.
+            I am fortunate to have just recently build my first home, receiving the keys shortly after the first 2020 COVID lockdown.
             I share the place with my 1 year old cavoodle, Mila.
 Who has been the best companion over the past twelve month.
-            I have been living in Brisbane for the past 5 years ,having spent most of my life in central Queensland – I’m enjoying the optionality that comes with the city lifestyle.
+            I have been living in Brisbane for the past 5 years, having spent most of my life in central Queensland – I’m enjoying the optionality that comes with the city lifestyle.
         Play
             After completely burning out during 2020, I've started focusing on a better work / life balance.
 My two key hobbies are:
             Horse riding: I’ve been riding for over three years.
 I don’t participate in events but enjoy western-style riding including trail rides, obstacle work and mustering.
             Lego: my nephews gifted me some lego for Christmas a few years ago and since then I have been obsessed.
 My preference is for the Technic and Creator ranges with my favourite build so far has been the Defender.